-This 176-acre theme park is divided into seven themed lands: Mediterranean Harbor, American Waterfront, Port Discovery, Mysterious Island, Mermaid Lagoon, Lost River Delta and Arabian Coast.
+Tokyo DisneySea is a 176-acre theme park, divided into seven themed lands: Mediterranean Harbor, American Waterfront, Port Discovery, Mysterious Island, Mermaid Lagoon, Lost River Delta and Arabian Coast.
 Due to its sheer enormity, the number of visitors and the time element, it is a must to prioritize which among the Tokyo DisneySea attractions merit your effort.
 I should say that our success rate was average as out of the twenty-eight attractions throughout DisneySea, we only got the chance to do eight of them.
 Of these eight, here are my top picks and tips:

 Top Tokyo DisneySea Attractions

 1. Journey to the Center of the Earth – Anyone making a list would make this the number 1 attraction in DisneySea.
 Located within Mount Prometheus of Mysterious Island, this ride would start as a slow decent inside the volcano, featuring gleaming crystals and some monsters.
 Then it would accelerate to a very nice surprise ending.
 This ride is very popular and waiting time could take hours.
 So, the best thing to do as soon as you enter DisneySea is to head over to the entrance of Journey to the Center of the Earth, get a Fast Pass* and head on to the next attraction.